How does Ajax Work

 Attributes

-readyStatethe code successively changes the value from 0 to 4 which means “ready”.
+readyState | Successively changes value from 0 to 4; 4 means “ready”. |

-status200 is OK404 if the page is not found.
+status | 200 is OK; 404 if the page is not found. |

-responseTextholds loaded data as a string of characters.
+responseText | Holds loaded data as a string of characters. |

 Methods

-open(mode, url, boolean)mode: type of request, GET or POSTurl: the location of the file, with a path.boolean: true (asynchronous) / false (synchronous).optionally, a login and a password may be added to arguments.
+open(mode, url, async) | mode: type of request, GET or POST. url: the location of the file, with a path. async: true (asynchronous) or false (synchronous, now deprecated on the main thread).
+Optionally, a login and a password may be added to the arguments. |

 How to Use it?